Talaat Pasha: Premiership

 On 4 February 1917, Talaat finally replaced Said Halim Pasha (a puppet of the committee anyway) by becoming the Grand Vizier of the Ottoman Empire, while also retaining the Ministry of the Interior.
+This move was precipitated by the liquidation of the Islamist faction of the party.
 This made him the first member of parliament to become a Prime Minister in Ottoman (and Turkish) history.
 This move completed the Unionist party-state, as he was both Grand Vizier and chairman of the Union and Progress Party.
+Talaat, at the time he became Grand Vizier, gained the title "Pasha".

-On 15 February, Talaat Pasha gave a speech to parliament of his program, expressing his will to reform to bring Ottoman society on par with European civilization.
+On 15 February, Talaat Pasha gave a speech to parliament of his program, expressing his will to reform Ottoman society to be on par with European civilization.
 Like first president of the succeeding republic, Mustafa Kemal (Atatürk), would later say similarly, Talaat Pasha believed that there was "only one civilization in the world [Europe], [and that Turkey] to be saved, must be joined to civilization."
 Another point brought up was cracking down on corruption, much of which he was responsible for and never followed through with.

-Many social reforms were introduced, including modernization of the calendar, employment of women as nurses, charitable organizations, in army shops, and in labor battalions behind the front and new faculties in Istanbul University for architecture, arts, and music.
-One particular piece of controversial social reform was the 1917 "Temporal Family Law" which was a significant advance in women's rights and secularism in Ottoman matrimonial law.
-When it came to religious reform, the Quran was translated into (Ottoman) Turkish, and even the call to prayer was held in Turkish in a few select mosques in the capital.
+Many social reforms were introduced, including modernization of the calendar, employment of women as nurses, in charitable organizations, in army shops, and in labor battalions behind the front and new faculties in Istanbul University for architecture, arts, and music.
+One particular piece of controversial social reform was the 1917 "Temporal Family Law" which was a significant advance in women's rights and secularism in Turkish matrimonial law.
+When it came to religious reform, the Quran was translated into Turkish, and even the call to prayer was held in Turkish in a few select mosques in the capital.
 These pre-Kemalist secularisation and modernisation reforms paved the way for further and more far reaching reforms by Atatürk's regime.